lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/efel_gui/efel_gui.rst.txt

 They are computed for every trace, collected by cell and successively averaged by stimulus amplitude.
 The computed values are averaged a second time among cells.
 This will generate two result files (i.e. *features.json* and  *protocol.json*) per cell plus two supplementary files with the global averages.
 If the standard deviation of some feature is zero, the computed values (i.e. mean and standard deviation) are not reported.

-..
 While the `eFEL <http://bluebrain.github.io/eFEL/index.html>`_ extracts the features of interest from single traces (individually selected or grouped) it does not take into account any information on the cell properties, such as the *cell_id* needed to group the results for the generation of the above mentioned *features.json* and *protocol.json*.
-To perform this wrapping we used a custom python code (please contact `christian.rossert AT epfl.ch` for further informations).
+To perform this wrapping we used a custom python code (please contact `christian.rossert AT epfl.ch` for further information).

 ************************